RichardAth/Projects/BigIntCalculator/readme.txt

 order to do that you need GMP or MPIR multi-precision library and the Boost multi-precision library.

+The ability to switch from English to Spanish (and back again) has been retained.
+However, the Help file information in Spanish is not complete, and the language setting is not written out to the .ini file.

 the following changes were made:

 C++ rather than C